 - While a meat “meal” is fine in most cases, don’t feed your dog meat by-products or derivatives.

 - Try not to use foods that list grains as a main ingredient.

 - Don’t use feed with a high salt or sugar content .

 - Never feed your dog anything containing alcohol, Xylitol, chocolate, caffeine, raw salmon or trout, macadamia nuts, grapes, raisins or onions.

 Introduce a New Best Friend Into Your Home

-If you’re thinking about becoming a dog owner, keep in mind that nutrition and the amount of food you give them is directly related to lifespan.
-Dogs love tasty treats just as much as we do, but we need to regulate their body weight to give them the best life possible.
+If you’re thinking about becoming a dog owner, keep in mind that nutrition and the amount of food you give them is directly related to achieving a healthy weight and longer lifespan.
+Dogs love tasty treats just as much as we do, but we need to regulate their body weight to achieve the ideal weight and give them the best life possible.
 There’s no greater feeling than watching a healthy dog thriving whose wellness you’re responsible for.

 Take a look at our adorable doodle puppies for sale on the Pride and Prejudoodles website today.